How Much Does Homeowners Insurance Cost in New York?

 Instead, you have to come up with the money for any repairs.

-How Much is a Homeowners Insurance Deductible?
+How Much is a Homeowner Insurance Deductible?

 Deductibles usually come in the amounts of $500, $1,000, $1,500, $2,000 and $2,500.